SEKOIA-IO/documentation/docs/getting_started/intake_restricted_roles.md

 # Intake Restricted roles

-Intake restricted roles allows organizations to segregate user access by datasources.
+Intake restricted roles allow organizations to segregate user access by datasources.

 Not all teams need access to the same data.
 For example, a network infrastructure team may only require access to network logs, whereas a security team needs broader access across all logs to monitor for threats.